BlueStamp-Engineering-2022/Abby_BSE_Project/index.md

 # Object Identification with Raspberry Pi
 This will serve as a brief description of your project.
 Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+This copy should draw the user in and make them want to read more.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|